Skip to content

 Detection Results:

 The evaluate method allows you to compare a prediction against a ground truth.
 This is useful for measuring the model's accuracy.
-The method returns several metrics, including Average Precision (AP), which is a standard for object detection.
+The method returns several metrics, which are a standard for object detection.
+Now let's evaluate the prediction against the actual ground truth from the dataset.

 print(evaluation)